 All layer hen housing systems have advantages and disadvantages.
-The risks to welfare in free range and barn systems may be addressed by good management and system design.
+The risks to welfare in barn and free-range housing systems can be addressed through good management and system design.
 However, poor hen welfare is inherent to battery cages regardless of how they are managed.
-Battery cages do not allow hens to fulfil behavioural needs for nesting, perching, foraging and dustbathing.
-The severe spatial restriction also leads to very weak muscles and bones, disuse osteoporosis, and a high rate of fractures which occur at the end of their lives.
-The disadvantages of battery cages can only be overcome by fundamentally changing the housing system.
+Battery cages do not allow hens to fulfil their behavioural needs for nesting, perching, foraging and dustbathing.
+The severe space restriction also leads to hens suffering from weak muscles and bones, disuse osteoporosis, and a high rate of fractures during depopulation which occurs at the end of their lives.

 Downing JA, Bryden WL (2008) Determination of corticosterone concentrations in egg albumen: A non-invasive indicator of stress in laying hens.
 Physiology and Behaviour 95:381–387.